TylerDdao/Sale-Program/README.md

 2. Remove Item
 3. Edit Item
 4. Search Item
-5. Print all Item
+5. Print all Items
-6. Delete all Item
+6. Delete all Items
 7. Return to Main

 #### Attributes of an item